Otakou Golf Club

 So, why didn’t we have any cash when we arrived at the golf course?
 Good question.
 And the answer has to do with an albatross….
 An Albatross, or a Double Eagle as it is known in the US, is being 3 under on a single hole.
 Scoring a two on a par 5 for example.
-It is the rarest of all shots in golf- even more rare than a hole in one.
+It is the rarest of all shots in golf- even rarer than a hole-in-one.
 You have probably heard of the second most famous albatross, the infamous “shot heard round the world”.
 This was Mr. Gene Sarazan’s incredible dunk on the fifteenth during the 1935 Masters.

 But the most famous albatross you wonder?
 Well that distinction, in the Humphrey household anyway, belonged to my father!
 With a persimmon 5-wood that I still have, he holed his second shot on the par 5 sixth hole at Riverwood Golf Course, the golf course that I grew up on!